 Dara Saffer, LCSW

-Dara received her Master’s Degree in Social Work from the University of Southern Maine.
+Dara received her Master of Social Work degree from the University of Southern Maine.
 She trained at the Island Institute for Trauma Recovery and the VA Community Based Outpatient Clinic, and has worked as an individual therapist and group facilitator in community based mental health as well as school settings, with a primary focus on post traumatic stress and complex trauma.
 Dara is a level II trained EMDR therapist and has training in Internal Family Systems therapy, Dialectical Behavioral Therapy, and Cognitive Processing Therapy.
 She works with clients to resolve traumatic stress by processing experiences as they are held in the mind and in the body.

 Stephanie Rose Tranchemontagne, LCSW